Yandex Salario Ingeniero de Analytics | RUB 2M-RUB 4.58M+ | Levels.fyi

-La compensación de Ingeniero de Analytics in Russia en Yandex va desde RUB 2M por year para G14 hasta RUB 4.58M por year para G16.
-El paquete de compensación year mediano in Russia totaliza RUB 2.27M.
+La compensación de Ingeniero de Analytics in Russia en Yandex varía de RUB 2M por year para G14 a RUB 4.58M por year para G16.
+El paquete de compensación mediano year in Russia totaliza RUB 2.27M.
 Ver el desglose de salario base, acciones y bonos para los paquetes de compensación total de Yandex. Última actualización: 10/8/2025

 Nombre del Nivel